arandilopez/laravel-profane/README.md

 git clone git@github.com:arandilopez/laravel-profane.git
 ```

 Pull requests are welcome, but please make sure you provide unit tests to cover your changes.

-> Please, help to add more locales
+Help to add and support more locales!

 ## License
 This project is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).